Invert-Logo

 by Saurabh Sharma, on Sep 30, 2020 1:05:42 PM

 Achieving success with process automation initiatives calls for synergies between People, Process, and Technology facets, which is clearly missing in many enterprises.
 Implementing RPA as a point solution for task automation without proper business-IT alignment will ultimately lead to struggle in scaling.
-For larger implementations, enterprises must set up a center of excellence (COE) and have a proper governance framework in place to ensure that RPA initiatives remain on track and deliver business value.
+For larger implementations, enterprises must set up a center of excellence (COE) and have a proper governance framework in place to ensure that RPA initiatives remain on track and deliver business value through People-Process-Technology integration.

 Friction between competing facets continues to hinder scalability